My work ethic

 I try to be as flexible as possible with you during a project and be there when you need me.
 Every evening my email inbox usually goes back to zero, so none of your emails remain unanswered.

 I prefer email because it's a passive form of communication.
-To stay fully productive, I can't take unscheduled phone or Skype calls.
+To stay fully productive, I can't take unscheduled phone or online calls.
 To I do like scheduled calls, I use them throughout my work process to get to know you and your business better.

 I don't just try to implement a series of technical tasks, any developer could do that.
 Instead, I try to think about a long-term strategy for your online presence and build a website that can serve your audience for a long time.

 One single design concept

 Multiple speculative design versions don't usually add anything to a project, they're usually bad for both parts involved.
 That's because the website is not for you, it's for your visitors/clients.